Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 The resulting taste is very Mediterranean and a bit different to classic cheese stuffed zucchini boats.
 Dare I say, really tasty?

-This recipe is my own adaptation - since the best ones I have tasted on the island use mint rather than parsley or basil.
-Just try mint and ricotta in both these recipes to travel to Corsica on the tastebuds!
+This recipe is my own adaptation - since the best ones I have tasted in Corsica use mint rather than parsley or basil.
+Just try mint and ricotta (or cottage cheese) in both these recipes.
+It's travelling to Corsica via the tastebuds!

 - Corsican Mint Omelette